flash62au/EngineDriver_Home/docs/operation/index.rst

   Note:

+  * There is no real limit to the number of locos that can be added to a Consist / Multiple Unit.
-  * the order of the locos in the consist can be important.
+  * The order of the locos in the consist can be important.
 By default, lights and sound functions are only sent to the first loco.
 This can be overridden in the preferences.

 ----

 Running Trains
 ^^^^^^^^^^^^^^^

-Once you have selected a loco or consist / multiple unit for a throttle the names or addresses of the locos will be shown in the :guilabel:`Select` button of the throttle.
+Once you have selected a loco or consist / multiple unit for a throttle, the names or addresses of the locos will be shown in the :guilabel:`Select` button of the throttle.

 From here you can:

-- Control the speed and direction of you loco or consist / multiple unit
+* Control the speed and direction of you loco or consist / multiple unit
-- Activate the DCC functions for you loco or consist / multiple unit
+* Activate the DCC functions for you loco or consist / multiple unit
-- Activate the Virtual Sounds
+* Activate the Virtual Sounds
-- Add or release locos.
+* Add or release locos.

   .. note::
     :class: note-ed-hidden-title